binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Lack of Active Automated Prevention

-The web application is being attacked with some unusual requests.
+Web applications are often attacked with unusual requests.

-Attackers probe for many types of weaknesses within the application, when they think they have found a flaw, they attempt to learn from this and refine their attack technique.
+Attackers probe for many types of weaknesses within the application.
+When they think they have found a flaw, they attempt to learn from this and refine their attack technique.

-Attackers have budgets just like application developers/defenders.
+Attackers often have budgets, just like application developers/defenders.
 As they get closer to depleting their budget without gaining a foothold, the more impulsive they get, and start making more noise.
 Mistakes then creep into their techniques, which makes it even more obvious that their probes are of a malicious nature.

 ## 3. SSM Countermeasures

 Every decision made throughout a project needs to factor in security.
-Just as with other non functional requirements, retrofitting means undoing what you've already done and rebuilding.
-Maintaining the mindset of going back later and bolting on security does not work.
+As with other non-functional requirements, retrofitting means undoing what you've already done and rebuilding.
+The mindset of going back later and bolting on security does not work.

 Often I hear people say "well ... we haven't been hacked so far".
 This shows a lack of understanding.
 My response usually is: "Not that you're aware of".
 Many of the most successful attacks go unnoticed.
-Even if you or your organisation haven't been compromised, business's are changing all the time, along with the attack surface and your assets.
-It's more so a matter of when, than if.
+Even if you or your organisation haven't been compromised, businesses are changing all the time, along with attack surfaces and assets.
+It's a matter of when, not if.

 One of the additional resources useful at this stage is the [MS Application Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_008).

 ### Lack of Visibility {#web-applications-countermeasures-lack-of-visibility}

-Also refer to the ["Lack of Visibility"](#vps-countermeasures-lack-of-visibility) section in the VPS chapter, where I discuss a number of tried and tested solutions.
-Much of what we discuss here will also make use of, and in some cases, such as the logging and monitoring depend on components being set-up from the VPS chapter's Countermeasures sections within the Lack of Visibility sections.
+Refer to the ["Lack of Visibility"](#vps-countermeasures-lack-of-visibility) section in the VPS chapter where I discuss a number of tried and true solutions.
+Much of what we discuss here will also make use of it.
+As an example, logging and monitoring depend on components being set-up from the VPS chapter's Countermeasures sections within the Lack of Visibility sections.

 As Bruce Schneier said: "_Detection works where prevention fails and detection is of no use without response_".
 This leads us to application logging.

 With good visibility we can see both anticipated and unanticipated exploitation of vulnerabilities as they occur and should be able to go back and review/audit the events.
-Though, you are still going to need someone engaged enough (discussed in the People chapter of Fascicle 0) to be reviewing logs and alerts.
+Even so, you are still going to need someone engaged enough (discussed in the People chapter of Fascicle 0) to be reviewing logs and alerts.

 #### Insufficient Logging {#web-applications-countermeasures-lack-of-visibility-insufficient-logging}
 ![](images/ThreatTags/PreventionAVERAGE.png)

-When it comes to logging in NodeJS, you can't really go past winston.
-It has a lot of functionality and what it does not have is either provided by extensions, or you can create your own.
-It is fully featured, reliable and easy to configure like NLog in the .NET world.
+When it comes to logging in NodeJS, you can't really improve on winston.
+It has a lot of functionality, and what it does not have is either provided by extensions, or you can create your own.
+It is fully featured, reliable and easy to configure, like NLog in the .NET world.

-I have also looked at `express-winston`, but could not see why it needed to exist.
+I have also looked at `express-winston`, but could not determine why it is needed.

 {title="package.json", linenos=off, lang=JavaScript}
     {